-Fixed Fees: For frequently performed services such as drafting an uncomplicated will or assisting with an uncomplicated real estate transaction, many lawyers may charge a fixed fee that can be readily quoted to you.
+For frequently performed services such as drafting an uncomplicated will or assisting with an uncomplicated real estate transaction, many lawyers may charge a fixed fee that can be readily quoted to you.
 The lawyer’s fee may be set to average out all costs for such uncomplicated services handled by the attorney.
 Flat fees are also often charged in immigration and criminal law cases.

-Hourly Charge: Many lawyers establish a fixed hourly charge for their services.
-The lawyer’s fee is computed by multiplying the fixed hourly charge by the number of hours the lawyer spends working for his client.
-The final fee may still include other direct out-of-pocket expenses, such as court filing costs, photocopying charges, long distance telephone charges, travel costs or other expenses directly related to a particular case.
+Many lawyers establish a fixed hourly charge for their services.
+The lawyer’s fee is computed by multiplying the fixed hourly charge by the number of hours the lawyer spends working for the client.
+The final fee may still include other direct out-of-pocket expenses, such as court filing costs, photocopying charges, long-distance telephone charges, travel costs or other expenses directly related to a particular case.

-When retaining an attorney on an hourly basis, you may wish to ask for an estimate of the costs for the requested service.
+When retaining a lawyer on an hourly basis, you may wish to ask for an estimate of the costs for the requested service.
 Also, you should understand what complications might arise in your case and the effect they will have on your fee.
-Hourly rates of lawyers will vary depending upon a lawyer’s experience and involvement in a particular area of the law.
+Hourly rates of lawyers will vary depending on a lawyer’s experience and involvement in a particular area of the law.
 No set hourly rate for lawyers or services exists.
 Rates do vary among lawyers.

-Contingent Fees: In certain types of lawsuits — such as personal injury, collections and auto damages — the lawyer who represents the person suing may agree to accept a part of the money the client recovers as the fee for services.
-Such an arrangement is called a contingent fee.
+In certain types of lawsuits — such as personal injury, collections and auto damages — the lawyer who represents the person suing may agree to accept a part of the money the client recovers as the fee for services.
+This is called a contingent fee.
 Under the lawyer’s ethics rules, the lawyer and client must enter into a written fee agreement at the outset of the representation, stating what portion of the recovery the lawyer will receive.
 The fee is generally fixed at a percentage of the recovery.
 An additional percentage may be added if the matter is tried again or appealed to a higher court.

 In a contingency fee contract, you and your lawyer agree that the lawyer will not get paid any fees unless you win your case.
 However, you may be charged for costs such as court filing fees or expenses paid to witnesses.
 If you win, these expenses may be deducted from your share of the recovery.
 You will have to pay these costs, even if you lose your case, unless your contract specifically says that you do not owe the costs if you lose.

-The contingency fee contract must be in writing and signed by the client and any attorney or law firm who will be paid under the contract.
-The contract must state what percentage of the recovery the attorney may keep, other expenses which will be deducted from the recovery and how these expenses will be deducted.
+The contingency fee contract must be in writing and signed by the client and any lawyer or law firm who will be paid under the contract.
+The contract must state what percentage of the recovery the lawyer may keep, other expenses that will be deducted from the recovery and how these expenses will be deducted.

-The following limitations are contained in the Rules of Professional Conduct and only apply in cases involving personal injury or property damage that occurred as a result of tortious conduct such as auto accident or products liability cases.
+The following limitations are contained in the Rules of Professional Conduct and apply only in cases involving personal injury or property damage that occurred as a result of tortious conduct such as auto accident or products liability cases.
 These limits also apply in medical malpractice cases if you have agreed to waive your right to the amount of a recovery provided for in the Florida Constitution.
 You and your attorney may agree to a lesser percentage than those listed below.
-However, if you want the fee to be greater, you must go to court before your case is filed or at the same time your complaint is filed to get the percentages increased.
+However, if you and your lawyer want the fee to be greater, you must go to court before your case is filed or at the same time your complaint is filed to get the percentages increased.
 Lawyers who charge more than the amounts below are presumed to be charging an excessive fee unless they have prior court approval to do so.

-· At times, the person you are suing may admit that they are liable but may disagree with you on the amount of damages that they owe you.
-If all of the defendants admit liability when they file their answers and only want a trial on the question of damages, the fee is 33 1/3 percent of any recovery up to $1 million, 20 percent of any recovery between $1 and $2 million, and 15 percent of any recovery in excess of $2 million.
+- At times, the person you are suing may admit that they are liable but may disagree with you on the amount of damages that they owe you.
+If all of the defendants admit liability when they file their answers and only want a trial on the question of damages, the lawyer may charge up to 33 1/3 percent of any recovery up to $1 million, 20 percent of any recovery between $1 and $2 million, and 15 percent of any recovery over $2 million.

-· In addition to fees, you may be responsible for paying costs and expenses if this is what your agreement requires.
-These will have to be paid even if you lose your case and your attorney does not collect a fee.
+- In addition to fees, you may be responsible for paying costs and expenses if this is what your agreement requires.
+These will have to be paid even if you lose your case and your lawyer does not collect a fee.
 At the end of your case, your lawyer must give you a written statement of the outcome of the case.
-If there is a recovery, the lawyer must give you a written statement of the amount recovered and how it is calculated, plus an itemized bill showing all of the costs and expenses and, if you have won, the fees.
-This statement must be signed by you and all of the attorneys who represented you.
-If you have any question on any of the charges, ask your attorney.
+If there is a recovery, the lawyer must give you a written statement of the amount recovered and how it is calculated, plus an itemized bill showing all of the costs and expenses.
+This statement must be signed by you and the lawyer(s) who represented you.
+If you have any question on any of the charges, ask your lawyer.

-Medical Malpractice Cases: Article I, Section 26 of the Florida Constitution limits the amount of the contingent fee that an attorney may charge in a medical malpractice case.
-The constitution provides that a client is entitled to no less than 70% of the first $250,000 in damages excluding costs, and 90% of all damages over $250,000, excluding costs.
-However, some attorneys who represent clients in medical malpractice cases charge a fee that is more than the constitution’s fee limit with your consent, which must be signed by you and notarized.
+Article I, Section 26 of the Florida Constitution limits the amount of the contingent fee that a lawyer may charge in a medical malpractice case.
+The constitution provides that a client is entitled to no less than 70 percent of the first $250,000 in damages excluding costs, and 90 percent of all damages over $250,000, excluding costs.
+However, lawyers who represent clients in medical malpractice cases may charge a fee that is more than the constitution’s fee limit with your consent, which must be signed by you and notarized.

-The Rules of Professional Conduct require that an attorney who charges a contingent fee in a medical liability case provide you a copy of the constitution’s fee limitations.
+The Rules of Professional Conduct require that a lawyer who charges a contingent fee in a medical liability case provide you a copy of the constitution’s fee limitations.

-The attorney is also required to tell you that these limits apply unless you waive the constitutional limitation on the fee.
-The attorney must also advise you that you may consult with another attorney before signing a waiver and that you may ask for a hearing before a judge to explain the waiver.
+The lawyer is also required to tell you that these limits apply unless you waive the constitutional limitation on the fee.
+The lawyer must also advise you that you may consult with another lawyer before signing a waiver and that you may ask for a hearing before a judge to explain the waiver.

-If you choose to waive your right to receive the percentage of the recovery that is provided by the constitution, the attorney must provide you with a detailed waiver form.
+If you choose to waive your right to receive the percentage of the recovery that is provided by the constitution, the lawyer must provide you with a detailed waiver form.

 By signing this form, you agree to an increased fee and waive your right to the fee limit set forth in the constitution.
 The amount of the fee will be limited by the Rules of Professional Conduct instead of the Florida Constitution.